redpanda-data/connect/website/docs/components/outputs/stdout.md

 ### `delimiter`

-`string` A custom delimiter to separate messages with.
+A custom delimiter to separate messages with.
 If left empty defaults to a line break.

+Type: `string`
+Default: `""`